Karlo-I/conviction/README.md

 Most people see symptoms.
 This app surfaces the machinery — and the forces operating that machinery.

-Users explore five systemic lenses — **Food**, **Housing**, **Mobility**, **Energy**, and **Healthcare** — through real global data drawn from sources including the WHO and World Bank.
+Users explore five systemic lenses to begin with — **Food**, **Housing**, **Mobility**, **Energy**, and **Healthcare** — which will increase as more users propose new lenses that matters.
 But the data alone is incomplete.
 Behind each lens sits a fourth layer: the **underlying forces** — financial capture, regulatory arbitrage, externalised cost, information asymmetry — that operate across all domains simultaneously.
 The same mechanism that keeps ultra-processed food dominant in dietary policy also keeps housing treated as an investment asset and car dependency entrenched in urban planning.
 The platform makes that cross-domain pattern visible.

 Users take a short diagnostic quiz that personalises which lens they see first, then move through the evidence at their own depth.
 They register, receive tokens, and spend them on the issues they believe matter most.
 Their conviction aggregates into a global heatmap showing where collective concern is concentrating.